Natural family planning: Prevalence

-It is estimated that 2%–3% of the world's reproductive age population relies on periodic abstinence to avoid pregnancy.
+It is estimated that 2–3% of the world's reproductive age population relies on periodic abstinence to avoid pregnancy.
 However, what portion of this population should be considered NFP users is unclear.
 Some Catholic sources consider couples that violate the religious restrictions associated with natural family planning to not be NFP users.

 There is little data on the worldwide use of natural family planning.
 In Brazil, NFP is the third most popular family planning method.
 The "safe period" method of fertility awareness is the most common family planning method used in India, although condoms are used by some.
 Of all American women surveyed nationally in 2002, only 0.9% were using "periodic abstinence" (defined as "calendar rhythm" and "natural family planning") compared to 60.6% using other contraceptive methods.
 In Italy, where the vast majority of citizens claims to be Catholic, NFP methods are rarely taught.

 In 2002, Sam and Bethany Torode, then a Protestant Christian couple, published a book advocating NFP use.
-(Five years after writing the book, the Torodes retracted their advocacy of pure NFP and also supported barrier methods as moral; the couple divorced in 2011 and both left from conservative Evangelicalism to join liberal churches.)
 Many NFP clinics and teaching organizations are associated with the Catholic Church, as well as the Church of Jesus Christ of Latter-day Saints (LDS Church) and some members of the Muslim faith.

 Some fundamental Christians espouse Quiverfull theology, eschewing all forms of birth control, including natural family planning.